-The risks and assumptions mentioned in the Project Document are still very relevant.
+53. The risks and assumptions mentioned in the Project Document are still very relevant.
 Political commitment to the decentralisation process is evident as well as a slowly improving overall development framework.
-However, Ethiopia is still characterised by an uncertain political future and certain regions are still dominated by instability.
-This is of course due to the fact that Ethiopia is surrounded by very hostile and instable countries such Somalia and the Sudan.
-Furthermore, the long standing dispute with Eritrea has not yet been resolved.

-Programme related factors
+Programme-related Factors

-Finding 9: Programme Design
+Finding 10: Programme Design

-The MTET finds that the programme design is bit ambitious for a three year pilot project.
-Linkages to other overall government programmes within capacity building of the public sector such as

-PSCAP/DLDP are only very briefly mentioned and not enough effort was put into designing linkages to these programmes or ensuring some kind of interaction between the two.

-What was originally identified under the Project Document Logframe has not in every sense been implementation yet.
-This is also due to the fact that implementation often shows the need for changing certain activities or additional unforeseen outputs/activities.
-Furthermore, certain aspects have been slightly changed on the demand of the BoFED and PSC.
+- 54. The MTET finds that the programme design is bit ambitious for a three year pilot project.
+Linkages to other overall government programmes within capacity building of the public sector such as PSCAP/DLDP are only very briefly mentioned and not enough effort was put into designing linkages to these programmes or ensuring some kind of interaction between the two. - 55.
+The Project Document Logframe is ambitious and a number of activities mentioned there are still to be implemented.
+This is also due to the fact that implementation often shows the need for additional unforeseen outputs/activities.
+Furthermore, as mentioned earlier, certain aspects of the design have been slightly changed on the demand of the BoFED and PSC.
 This is the case with the natural resource management and the social auditing outputs.
-There is a need to focus on these issues immediately if they are to be carried out during the remaining 15 months of the project.
+There is a need to focus on these issues immediately if they are to be carried out during the remaining 15 months of the project. - 56.
+There were no mechanisms included in the LDP project design to ensure information sharing and linkages to capacity building foreseen under the PSCAP/DLDP at local levels.